 This is definitely not true!
 Before long you will be getting credit card offers again.
 They’ll just be from lenders that will charge very high interest rates.
 We don’t advise our clients to run up a lot of bills, but if you need to get an automobile you will be able to get credit.
 If you have a credit card with a zero balance on the day you file for bankruptcy, you don’t have to list it as a creditor since you don’t owe any money on it.
 That means you might be able to keep that card even after the bankruptcy.
 The bottom line is that there is life after bankruptcy!
 You earnings to debt ratio should be better after a Chapter 7 consumer debt liquidation bankruptcy.
 You should be able to get credit.

 “Everyone will know I’ve filed for bankruptcy”

 This is not very likely.
 Unless you’re a famous or a prominent person, the only people who will probably know about your bankruptcy filing are your creditors.
 This is not an opportunity for your proverbial 15 minutes of fame!
 While it’s true that bankruptcy is a public legal proceeding, there are so many people who file, publications do not have the space–or inclination–to publish all of them, and other media do not care.
 If you are indeed famous or prominent, or you represent a company filing for a business reorganization bankruptcy under Chapter 11 of the Bankruptcy Code, we can discuss this further.

-At Genova & Malin, Attorneys at Law, our two principal lawyers, Thomas Genova and Andrea B. Malin, combine for more than 33 years of bankruptcy experience.
+At Genova, Malin & Trier, Attorneys at Law, our three principal lawyers, Thomas Genova and Andrea B. Malin and Michelle Trier combine for more than 66 years of bankruptcy experience.
 One of our attorneys will personally meet with you to discuss your financial situation, and what you can expect in a bankruptcy filing, if you choose to take that path.
 In the process, your unreasonable fears about bankruptcy should be dispelled.